 Adiabatic cooling is the process of reducing heat through a change in air pressure caused by volume expansion.
 This occurs in evaporative coolers – as the water in the pads evaporates, chilled air is pushed out to the room, while the temperature can be controlled by adjusting the airflow of the cooler.

 There are three types of adiabatic cooling systems:

 Evaporative cooling resolves numerous problems that can form when temperatures are not kept under control:

 When people work in a very hot environment, the temperature combined with their own physical activity and clothing can put a lot of heat stress on their bodies, raising the risk of dehydration, cramps, dizziness, fainting and dangerous conditions like heat stroke.

-In excessive warm conditions, workers will naturally be more lethargic and prone to tiredness, which will naturally impact on how productive they can perform their duties.
+In excessively warm conditions, workers will naturally be more lethargic and prone to tiredness, which will naturally impact how productively they can perform their duties.

 Sick building syndrome

 Factors such as poor ventilation, the concentration of particles in the air, polluting gases and more can cause workers to suffer from sick building syndrome, resulting in migraines, skin irritation and the aggravation of allergies.

 Sudden changes in temperature caused by ineffective or poorly applied air-conditioning systems can lead to workers being affected by colds, throat inflammations, and even respiratory infections or muscle cramps.

 We have established the importance of having a solution in place to manage the temperature, humidity and air quality within a space, and how evaporative coolers can fulfil this role.
 But, why should these be preferred over conventional A/C units?